badabam/zsh-setup/README.md

 ## Setup git

 Please enter the requested inputs and press `Enter` when asked about which file to save key and your passphrase.
 By simply pressing `Enter` the default settings will be used.
+Choose `ssh` as your preferred connection method.
+Login and authenticate with the browser.
+(The device code is found in the Terminal.)

 ```sh
 zsh <(curl -s https://raw.githubusercontent.com/neuefische/zsh-setup/main/setup-git)